VIRL-Open/virl-tester/README.md

 - 'do not stop sim at end'-action
 - prefix where log files should be written (cmd-line switch)
 - allow interaction with VIRL host node (via e.g. 172.16.1.254 or something that can be retrieved via roster... essentially, it's like a server node but with a different IP and username/password)
+- wait until crypto signing check is done on all nodes / load is below threshold on host??

 ## Done
 - add getConsole for Sim / node
 - in case of sim not going active/reachable, implement a console fallback to check what's going on on the node
 - use Jinja2 templates to allow env variables and other substitutions in the YAML like "{{ env['VIRL_HOST'] or "localhost" }}"
+- wait until sim is truly stopped option